sanya21561/FAQ-Bot/README.md

   - This prompt is sent to the LLM (Mistral-7B-Instruct-v0.2 via HuggingFace Inference API) to generate a conversational, context-aware answer.
   - Only the final answer is shown to the user; the prompt and FAQ context are available in an expandable "thinking process" section.

-- **Multilingual Support:**
-  - The app detects the input language using `langdetect`.
-  - If the query is not in English, it is translated to English using the `translate` package before running through the RAG pipeline.
-  - The answer is shown in English by default.
-  - If the original query was not in English, a button appears to translate the answer back to the user's language (e.g., Hindi, French).
-  - This makes the bot accessible to users in multiple languages and demonstrates true multilingual capability.

 - **Frontend (Streamlit):**
   - Clean, modern UI for user interaction.
   - Shows only the final answer by default, with an expandable section for transparency (retrieved FAQ, system prompt, etc.).